somayehva/LiveVibe/README.md

 # LiveVibe

-LiveVibe is a full-stack web application that allows users to discover, view, and book concert events, providing a vibrant experience for music enthusiasts.
-Built with Node.js, Express, HTML, CSS, MongoDB, and Bootstrap.
+LiveVibe is a full-stack web app that allows users to discover, view, and register for concerts, providing a vibrant experience for music enthusiasts.
+Built with Node.js, Express, HTML, CSS, MongoDB, Bootstrap, Docker.

 ![LiveVibe Preview](https://github.com/somayehva/LiveVibe/blob/main/LiveVibe.png)